Philanthropist and civic leader Alfred Glancy is dead at 80

 Philanthropist and civic leader Alfred R. Glancy III, whom The Detroit News named a Michiganian of the Year in 2005, died Thursday, Jan.
 10, 2019.

 He was 80, according to the Verheyden Funeral Homes website.
 No cause of death was given.

 Mr. Glancy, widely credited with saving the Detroit Symphony Orchestra in the early 1990s, was a graduate of Princeton University and the Harvard Business School.
-He and his wife, Ruby, who survives him, were married 56 years and raised four children in Grosse Pointe Farms.
+He and his wife, Ruth, who survives him, were married 56 years and raised four children in Grosse Pointe Farms.

 Professionally, Mr. Glancy was for many years the chairman of the Michigan Consolidated Gas Co., and later of its parent company, MCN Corp.